EVgo Inc. (EVGO) Shares Down Despite Recent Market Volatility

-EVgo Inc. (NASDAQ: EVGO) has experienced a decline in its stock price by -0.26 compared to its previous closing price of 3.89.
-However, the company has seen a fall of -16.74% in its stock price over the last five trading days.
-Barron’s reported on 03/30/23 that EVgo Crushes Sales Estimates and Guidance Is OK.
-The Stock Is Rising.
+EVgo Inc. (NASDAQ: EVGO)’s stock price has plunge by -4.15relation to previous closing price of 3.86.
+Nevertheless, the company has seen a -6.57% plunge in its stock price over the last five trading sessions.

 Is It Worth Investing in EVgo Inc. (NASDAQ: EVGO) Right Now?

-There are mixed opinions on the stock, with 6 analysts rating it as a “buy,” 0 rating it as “overweight,” 7 rating it as “hold,” and 0 rating it as “sell.”
+Analysts have varying views on the stock, with 5 analysts rating it as a “buy,” 0 rating it as “overweight,” 7 as “hold,” and 0 as “sell.”

 Sponsored

-The average price estimated by analysts for EVGO is $8.09, which is $4.44 above than the current price.
-The public float for EVGO is 68.45M, and at present, short sellers hold a 32.75% of that float.
-The average trading volume of EVGO on May 25, 2023 was 2.62M shares.
+The average price suggested by analysts for EVGO is $7.70, which is $3.99 above the current market price.
+The public float for EVGO is 101.66M, and currently, shorts hold a 21.89% of that float.
+The average trading volume for EVGO on May 30, 2023 was 2.69M shares.

 EVGO’s Market Performance